Direct temperature readout in nonequilibrium quantum thermometry: Introduction

 In this work, we bridge this gap by introducing a direct temperature readout scheme for nonequilibrium quantum thermometer.
-Our scheme provides a time-dependent, postprocessed temperature estimate that is guaranteed to converge to the true temperature upon thermalization.
-We accomplish this by integrating two conceptual developments: (i) Recognizing that temperature is not a directly measurable observable, we develop a thermodynamic inference strategy.
-This assigns a time-dependent reference Gibbsian state, and hence a reference temperature, to the nonequilibrium thermometer by applying the maximum entropy principle~\cite{Jaynes.57.PR} with the thermometer's instantaneous mean energy as a dynamical constraint.
-We demonstrate that this reference temperature outperforms a commonly employed effective temperature defined through equilibrium analogy~\cite{Zhang.19.PR,Alipour.21.A,Bartosik.23.PRL,Chatterjee.23.PRL,Burke.23.PRE,Sorkin.24.PRL}, thereby endowing it with clear thermodynamic relevance as a physically meaningful effective temperature. (ii) We further introduce positive semi-definite error functions that lower-bound the deviation of the reference temperature from the true temperature, analogous to how the QCRB lower-bounds the second-order mean squared error.
+We consider a finite-sized quantum thermometer with a known Hamiltonian that is weakly coupled to a thermal sample, such that measurement back-action on the sample is suppressed and the thermal equilibrium state of the thermometer takes a Gibbsian form.
+Our scheme utilizes just the mean energy of the thermometer and provides a postprocessed temperature estimate at any given time that is guaranteed to converge to the true temperature upon thermalization.
+Our scheme addresses the aforementioned difficulties by integrating two conceptual developments: (i) Recognizing that temperature is not a direct observable and that experimental data are often limited, we develop a thermodynamic inference strategy suited for finite data sets.
+This strategy assigns a time-dependent reference Gibbsian state, and hence a reference temperature, to the nonequilibrium thermometer by applying the maximum entropy principle~\cite{Jaynes.57.PR} with the thermometer's instantaneous mean energy as a dynamical constraint.
+We demonstrate that this reference temperature outperforms a commonly employed effective temperature defined through equilibrium analogy~\cite{Zhang.19.PR,Alipour.21.A,Bartosik.23.PRL,Chatterjee.23.PRL,Burke.23.PRE,Sorkin.24.PRL} in Markovian thermal relaxation processes, thereby endowing it with clear thermodynamic relevance as a physically meaningful effective temperature. (ii) We further introduce positive semi-definite error functions that lower-bound the deviation of the reference temperature from the true temperature.
 These error functions vanish when the thermometer thermalizes with the sample.
 The final postprocessed temperature readout, dubbed corrected dynamical temperature, is then obtained by correcting the reference temperature using the associated error.